 Dropoff point established for contaminated coloured sand

-Ashburton District Council is urging residents to keep contaminated coloured sand products out their kerbside rubbish bins and instead bring them to the Ashburton Resource Recovery Park from Thursday this week.
+Ashburton District Council is urging residents to keep contaminated coloured sand products out their kerbside rubbish bins and instead bring them to the Ashburton Resource Recovery Park.

 The Ministry of Business, Innovation and Employment (MBIE) has recalled certain coloured sand products, often sold as play items for children, after independent testing confirmed the presence of tremolite asbestos.